For ABOG 2020 Qualifying (WRITTEN) Exam Candidates

 S-o-o-o much is riding on your case list.
 A well-constructed case list makes all the difference in defending it later.
 Take the time to do it right.
 For a complete step-by-step guide, order the 5th edition of Pass Your Oral Ob/Gyn Board Exam by Dr. Das.
 For those of you who need a tutorial, we have our signature Case List Construction online.
 This is great whether you attended live or not, as you can keep replaying it until you get it right.

-The application & examination fee of $3275 for the fall exam is due by June 17th (or by June 24th if you want to pay a late fee).
-The early bird did get the worm, as AOBOG’s may still be imposing a cap of 50 candidates for the October exam has been met.
+The application & examination fee of $3275 for the fall exam is due by June 22nd (or by June 29th if you want to pay a late fee).
+The early bird did get the worm, as AOBOG may still be imposing a cap of 50 candidates for the September exam.
 It’s a first-come-first-served basis so don’t dilly-dally.
-Applications for the April 24 & 25, 2020 exam are available September 1st.
+Applications for the Spring 2021 exam are available September 1st.

 After many years, AOBOG changed the traditional ten core topics in 2015, but also the exam administration.
 Some of the core topics now are very broad so it’s critical to conduct a thorough review.
 Our Home study Packages are a great way to assure that you’ve covered all your bases.
 You can also test drive the exam with our Oral Exam Webinar archives.

-For those of you planning for the Spring, 2020 exam, I hope it’s obvious that it is not to your advantage to procrastinate.
-Come out running by starting your review with either our September 18-22 or November 20-24 Review Course.
-Rest assured that we will be having our signature Oral Exam Webinar, which was designed by a DO for DOs.
-This three-month webinar, starting in early 2020, reviews each of the core topics in great detail.
-The interactive format of the webinar gives you an opportunity to jump on the hot seat or just sit back and listen until you’re ready.
-We’re delighted to report that 99% who have participated in her webinar since 2011 have passed their exam!
+For those of you planning for the Spring, 2021 exam, I hope it’s obvious that it is not to your advantage to procrastinate.
+Come out running by starting your review with either our September 16-20 or November 17-22 Review Course.
+Our Oral Exam Webinar Archives, which was designed by a DO for DOs, reviews high yield exam topics in great detail.

 You can do it, we can help.